Deltares/imod_coupler/docs/technical.rst

 * A recharge package (RCH) is required in the Modflow 6 model to facilitate the recharge flux of MetaSWAP.
 * A well package (WEL) is required in the Modflow 6 to facilitate the extraction of groundwater for MetaSWAP's sprinkling.
-* The sum of svat areas should be equivalent to the area of the Modflow cell they are coupled to.
+* The sum of svat areas should not exceed the area of the Modflow cell they are coupled to.
-* Currently only multiple svats can be coupled to 1 Modflow cell, and not the other way around.
+* Currently only multiple svats can be coupled to one Modflow cell, and not the other way around.
+It is not possible to couple multiple Modflow cells to one svat.

 Data exchanges
 ==============